nano-o/streamlet/README.md

 ## Liveness guarantee

+In an asynchronous network, Streamlet cannot guarantee that a block will ever get finalized.
+This is because the consensus problem is famously unsolvable in an asynchronous network.
+Instead, to guarantee liveness properties, we must make additional assumptions.
+To do so, first define a synchronous epoch as an epoch in which all non-faulty processes receive each others messages before the end of the epoch, and in which the leader is not faulty.

+We can now state Streamlet's liveness guarantee:
 The Streamlet algorithm guarantees that, after 4 consecutive synchronous epochs, a new blocks gets finalized.
-This is the liveness property of the algorithm.

-A synchronous epoch is an epoch in which all non-faulty processes receive each others messages before the end of the epoch, and in which the leader is not faulty.

-Note that the original papers proves that we need 5 synchronous epochs with no failures to guarantee finalizing one more block, but I believe this is overly conservative and that 4 epochs suffice.
+Note that the original paper proves that we need 5 synchronous epochs with no failures to guarantee finalizing one more block, but I believe this is overly conservative and that 4 epochs suffice.
 Moreover, we will see that a small tweak allows to get this down to 3.

 # Streamlet in PlusCal/TLA+